nobrefelipe/atomic_lite/README.md

     final isLoading = Atom(false);
     final cities = Atom(<String>[]);

-    // We can set a value in defferent ways:
+    // We can set a value in different ways:

-    // - using a calleble method
+    // - using a callable method
     isLoading(true);
     // - using setValue method
     isloading.setValue(true);